Determining the Observation Possibility of Ultra-Low Frequency Electromagnetic Waves Caused by Supersonic Flying Objects and Strong Shock Waves

 Prepare two pilot prototype version of MDRS, stationary and portable.
 Stationery version of MDRS, after making, will be put on permanent registration with two receivers of ULF electromagnetic waves and acoustic waves.
 With the second of the MDRS (mobile) will be realized research works in the field of the studies of the impact of shock waves on the atmosphere.

+the results.
 Technical approach and methodology.
 Innovation of the Project, lies in the fact that simultaneously measured different types of waves, acoustic and electromagnetic, generated from the same source.
 The analysis of this measure allows you to determine causes of arise and propagation of these waves as well as the characteristics of the source (for example, the speed of movement, and so on).
 Our ground experiments, we have implemented and are going to implement by means of acoustic shock wave cannons of anti-hail stations.

 Participating Institutions